ebp-nor/workshop-2024/day1_genome_assembly/01_GenomeScope2.md

 mkdir -p /cluster/projects/nn9984k/work/$USER
 ```

-Then, navigate to this location (`cd /cluster/projects/nn9984k/work/$USER`) and create a subfolder called 'genomescope' and enter that.
+Then, navigate to this location (`cd /cluster/projects/nn9984k/work/$USER`) and create a subfolder called 'assembly' and enter that.
+Create a subfolder called 'genomescope'.

-What you need to do is to create a `run.sh` in your working folder (`/cluster/projects/nn9984k/work/$USER/genomescope`) with this content (with `nano` for instance):
+What you need to do is to create a `run.sh` in your working folder (`/cluster/projects/nn9984k/work/$USER/assembly/genomescope`) with this content (with `nano` for instance):

 ```
 sbatch /cluster/projects/nn9984k/scripts/run_genomescope.sh  /cluster/projects/nn9984k/data/iyAthRosa1/genomic_data/pacbio/ERR6548410_22x.fastq.gz